Unique King Cakes to Try This Season

 Brennan’s Pink Parade King CakeBrennan's Pink Parade King Cake

 Brennan’s French Quarter Restaurant is offering king cakes for the second time in its 75-year history.
-New to the scene is the Bananas Foster king cake, with the Pink Parade King Cake coming back in 2022 (as well as a traditional cake too).
+New to the scene is the Bananas Foster king cake, with the Pink Parade King Cake coming back in 2022 (as well as a traditional cake, too).
 The Pink Parade Cake, meant to recall the pink exterior of Brennan’s famed restaurant, is “a light brioche, not very eggy,” says a recent customer.
 “The bread is not very cinnamon-y or sweet, but the icing is really sweet.
 So, it balances out.
 Pink Parade comes filled with strawberry-flavored cream cheese… not a lot of filling, which keeps all of the flavors in check.”
-Strawberries from local farms are used to created the strawberry jam mixed into the cream cheese.
+Strawberries from local farms are used to create the strawberry jam mixed into the cream cheese.

 Brennan’s king cakes are available at King Cake Hub, Brennan’s Restaurant (417 Royal Street, New Orleans), Ralph’s on the Park (900 City Park Ave., New Orleans), and King Cake Hub.